 Remember that children grow and develop at different rates, but you may be surprised to see how your child has progressed in the past few months.

 Play with rhyming sounds

 - ☐ Play a game of naming rhyming words.
-(Silly, Billy, Sock, Rock) - ☐ Silly, nonsense words count, too. - ☐ Sing, dance and listen to songs with your children that have rhyming words.
-Many of the children's CD's have rhyming songs.
+(Silly, Billy, Sock, Rock) - ☐ Silly, nonsense words count, too. - ☐ Sing, dance, and listen to songs with your children that have rhyming words.
+CD's have rhyming songs.